-- Attendance and active participation in discussions, group exercises, etc. (20 points) Students should inform the instructor of anticipated absences from class. - Quizzes (30 points)
+- Attendance and active participation dialog and discussion boards, group exercises, etc. (20 points) Students should inform the instructor of anticipated absences from class.
+Class may be made up in CPSY 522 section 1 room 117 on graduate campus. - Quizzes (30 points)

-Three short closed-book quizzes in multiple-choice/ essay format will be given throughout the course and will be drawn from the readings and lecture material.
+Three short quizzes in multiple-choice/ essay format will be given throughout the course and will be drawn from the readings, videos, and lecture material.

-- Presentation (20 points) Students will be assigned to give a brief presentation explaining a specific diagnosis.
-(See next page for details). - Reflection essay (30 points) Drawing from course material, in particular The Center Cannot Hold, students will write an essay in which they consider the experience of individuals with mental disorders and reflect upon their future work with them.
+- Presentation (20 points) Students will be assigned to give a 15 minute presentation explaining a specific diagnosis.
+(See next page for details).
+Please coordinate topic with other students. - Final Exam: Reflection essay (30 points) Drawing from course material, in particular The Center Cannot Hold, students will write an essay in which they consider the experience of individuals with mental disorders and reflect upon their future work with them.